 U.S. expressed concerns about the threats on Mexican journalists

 Lately, he described the journalist Carlos Loret de Mola as “a mercenary, a hitman, corrupt” and discarded his moral authority to ask questions because what he earned was not public.
-Carlos Loret took the attacks as a response of his reports on the luxurious lifestyle on AMLO’s son, while the president pictures himself as a simple man.
+Carlos Loret took the attacks as a response to his reports on the luxurious lifestyle of AMLO’s son, while the president pictures himself as a simple man.

 On February 24, U.S. Secretary of State Antony Blinken tweeted his concern about the killings of journalists in Mexico: “The high number of journalists killed in Mexico this year and the ongoing threats they face are concerning.
 I join those calling for greater accountability and protections for Mexican journalists.”